 Single vs Joint Life Term Insurance

-A term policy is generally purchased by an individual to protect his family in case of any mishappening.
-In case the individual is married he can also get a joint life term insurance plan.
+A term policy is generally purchased by an individual to protect his/her family in case of any mishappening.
+In case the individual is married he/she can also get a joint life term insurance plan.
 However, it entirely depends on the preference of the individual to choose single life term insurance or joint life term insurance.

 Differences Between Single & Joint Term Insurance Plans:

-- Covers – In the single life term insurance, only one life assured is covered and the sum assured will be given for a single individual only.
+- Covers – In the single life term insurance, only one life insured is covered and the sum assured will be given for a single individual only.

-In joint life term insurance policy, there will be two life assured covered.
+In joint life term insurance policy, two life insured will be covered.
 There are many instances where there are two hands running a house.
 The premium will be less as compared to the purchase of two single life term insurance separately.

 - Death benefit – In case of a single life term insurance, if the policyholder dies the nominee will get the sum assured.
 In case a married couple had taken two different term insurance plans, in case of death of one of the insured, other will be still covered under her/his own policy.